HAWLYQ/ET-Cap/README.md

 --launcher pytorch
 ```

-### Captioning Evaluate (with predicted trajectories) on validation/test set (refer to navigator_dist_test.sh)
+### Captioning Evaluate (with predicted trajectories) on validation/test set (refer to captioner_navinfer_dist_test.sh)
-- After test the Navigator on the val/tes set, run the following script to tranfer navigation results to the input format of the Captioner
+- After test the Navigator on the val/test set, run the following script to tranfer navigation results to the input format of the Captioner
 ```
 # revise the navi_model_dir first
 python navi_result_format_transfer.py